jrobichaud/unity-haven/README.md

 public class DemoRAIISingleton : RAIISingleton<DemoRAIISingleton>
 {
 	int i = 0;
-	// Using public static methods have better encapsulation for these implementations public static void Foo()
+	// Using public static methods provides better encapsulation for these implementations public static void Foo()
 	{
 		// This check prevents the Singleton to be created while Unity Editor is quitting play or when switching scene.
 It causes bad object leaks. if (IsAvailable)
 		{
-			//Call to Instance will create the instance Debug.Log("DemoRAIISceneSingleton Bar " + Instance.i++);
+			// Call to Instance will create the instance Debug.Log("DemoRAIISceneSingleton Bar " + Instance.i++);
 		}
 	}